swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-To allow the the components to show whether Glue42 is available, modify the first child of the `<div className="container-fluid">` element in the `return` statement with the following:
+To allow the the components to show whether Glue42 is available, uncomment the commented out `<div>` element in their `return` statements:

 ```javascript
 return (